Forgotten Alien Emblems

-While it may be just a decoration or a pictogram denoting a certain section of the ship, there is one reason why it was likely intended to be the Romulan emblem indeed.
-It looks remarkably similar to the Klingon emblem that had premiered just a few episodes earlier, in "Elaan of Troyius" (see above).
+Although it may be just a decoration or a pictogram denoting a certain section of the ship, there is one reason why it was likely intended to be the Romulan emblem indeed.
+It looks remarkably similar to the Klingon symbol that had premiered just a few episodes earlier, in "Elaan of Troyius" (see above).
 It is even composed of the same colors.
 So whoever created this supposed Romulan emblem had a good intention to give this race more distinctiveness, but should have come up with something much more original to that end.
-Yet, perhaps the set designers deliberately made it look like the Klingon trident.
+Yet, perhaps the set designers deliberately made it look like the Klingon trefoil.
 The latter can be found on the ship's hull and may have been recognizable in the episode (the Romulans are using Klingon D7 cruisers in this episode).
 So the Romulan emblem may have been made to look similar.
 A possible retroactive in-universe explanation is that the logo symbolizes the supposed short-lived alliance of the Romulans with the Klingons in the 2260s.
-The colors were taken from the Klingon emblem, while the unknown individual Romulan emblem may have contributed the hexagonal shapes.
+The colors and their arrangement were taken from the Klingon trefoil, while the unknown individual Romulan emblem may have contributed the hexagonal shapes.